Respecting your privacy

 In certain circumstances we may be required to collect government-related identifiers such as your tax file number.
 We will not use or disclose this information unless we are authorised by law.

 This Policy may change.
-We will let you know of any changes to this Policy by posting a notification on our website, correspondence via post or e-mail or you may contact us for a copy of the most up to date policy at any time.
+We will let you know of any changes to this Policy by posting a notification on our website, correspondence via post or e-mail or you may contact us for a copy of the most up to date policy at any time/ or specify other method.

 However we’ll never ask you for your security details in this way – if you are ever unsure, just contact us